danhahn/html-class/contents/lessons/lesson-4/padding-margin.md

 The margin and padding property can have from one to four values.

-	margin: 25px 50px 75px 100px;
+	padding: 25px 50px 75px 100px;

-* top margin is 25px
+* top padding is 25px
-* right margin is 50px
+* right padding is 50px
-* bottom margin is 75px
+* bottom padding is 75px
-* left margin is 100px
+* left padding is 100px

-	margin: 25px 50px 75px;
+	padding: 25px 50px 75px;

-* top margin is 25px
+* top padding is 25px
-* right and left margins are 50px
+* right and left paddings are 50px
-* bottom margin is 75px
+* bottom padding is 75px

-	margin: 25px 50px;
+	padding: 25px 50px;

-* top and bottom margins are 25px
+* top and bottom paddings are 25px
-* right and left margins are 50px
+* right and left paddings are 50px

-	margin: 25px;
+	padding: 25px;

-* all four margins are 25px
+* all four paddings are 25px